On January 28, 1807 in Celtic History

-Sir Robert McClure, Polar Explorer and Discoverer of the North-West Passage, Born in Co.
+Sir Robert McClure, polar explorer and discoverer of the North-West Passage, born in Co.
 Wexford

 Sir Robert John Le Mesurier McClure, a notable figure in the history of polar exploration, was born on January 28, 1807, in Wexford, Ireland.
 He is best known for his role in the discovery of the Northwest Passage, the sea route through the Arctic Ocean, connecting the Atlantic and Pacific Oceans.